amalthomas111/SBF/README.md

 #> [3,]    0    0    1
 ```

-A-SBF is not an exact factorization.
-The decomposition error is
+OSBF is not an exact factorization.
+The decomposition error is minimized
-minimized and the final factorization error is stored in `asbf$error`.
+and the final factorization error is stored in `asbf$error`.
+The initial
-The initial factorization error we started with is stored in
+factorization error we started with is stored in `asbf$error_start`.
-`asbf$error_start`.

 ``` r
 # initial decomposition error